splunk/splunk-operator/docs/README.md

 We are working to resolve the following in future releases:

-* Scale down of indexer cluster peers does not remove them in a clean manner by ensuring that the cluster is always valid and complete.
-This can lead to data loss.
 * The Deployment Monitoring Console is not currently configured properly for new deployments